glimpse-project/glimpse-training-data/README.md

 After cloning this repository you need to run `./unpack.sh` to decompress the CMU mocap archives and `blender/glimpse-training.blend`

-After cloning this repository you need to follow the instructions below to install and enable all the required Blender addons.
+After cloning this repository you need to follow the one-time instructions below to install and enable all the required Blender addons.

 Before trying to render anything you also will need to pre-load some mocap animations into glimpse-training.blend.